Signed in as:

 Wallace is a Cayuga

 Onni came to us at a week old when his owner realised he would never be able to walk, due to a neurological issue.
 He wanted him to have a happy supported life and so he has been with us ever since.
 He is a fearless and determined little boy who doesn't let his neurological issues stop him.
 He has a wheelchair to help him get around and it is such a pleasure to have him living with us at the rescue.
-Onni is 2 years old in July 2025 and is a Mallard x Mini Appleyard.
+Onni was 2 years old in July 2025 and is a Mallard x Mini Appleyard.

 Yoda is a curious and complicated character who came to us having been raised for two years by his loving owner.